zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 ## Conclusion

-`Flask shell` is a great tool for simple debugging and adding or updating a few records.
+`flask shell` is a great tool for simple debugging and adding or updating a few records.
 We want our app to handle many records though, which would take too long to do by hand in the Flask shell.
 In subsequent lessons, we'll see how to add routes to a Flask app to support full CRUD operations.